MicrosoftDocs/sdk-api/sdk-api-src/content/wow64apiset/nf-wow64apiset-wow64revertwow64fsredirection.md

 # Wow64RevertWow64FsRedirection function

 ## -description

 Restores file system redirection for the calling thread.

 This function should not be called without a previous call to the <a href="/windows/desktop/api/wow64apiset/nf-wow64apiset-wow64disablewow64fsredirection">Wow64DisableWow64FsRedirection</a> function.

-Any data allocation on behalf of the
-      <a href="/windows/desktop/api/wow64apiset/nf-wow64apiset-wow64disablewow64fsredirection">Wow64DisableWow64FsRedirection</a>
-      function is cleaned up by this function.
+Any data allocation on behalf of the <a href="/windows/desktop/api/wow64apiset/nf-wow64apiset-wow64disablewow64fsredirection">Wow64DisableWow64FsRedirection</a> function is cleaned up by this function.

 ## -parameters

 ### -param OlValue

-TBD

-#### - OldValue [in]

 The WOW64 file system redirection value.
-This value is obtained from the
+This value is obtained from the <a href="/windows/desktop/api/wow64apiset/nf-wow64apiset-wow64disablewow64fsredirection">Wow64DisableWow64FsRedirection</a> function.
-      <a href="/windows/desktop/api/wow64apiset/nf-wow64apiset-wow64disablewow64fsredirection">Wow64DisableWow64FsRedirection</a>
-      function.

 ## -returns

 If the function succeeds, the return value is a nonzero value.

 If the function fails, the return value is <b>FALSE</b> (zero).
-To get extended error
-       information, call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.
+To get extended error information, call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.

 ## -remarks